orlevran/Project_iCash-Java_Spring_Boot/README.md

 	* docker compose down (Not for the first time)
     * docker compose up --build

-Test in Postman (Or Insomnia) the following request:
+Test in Postman (Or Insomnia) the following requests:
    (Note- Some requests are expected to receive a response with an error message)